 The new TEM mapping has identified the full range of individual ecosystems found on the community forest and this information should be used to apply silvicultural activities on a site specific basis.
 In particular, some ecosystems in the Coastal Western Hemlock bioclimatic zones are found on relatively more moist and cool sites and for purposes of this Silviculture Strategy these should be grouped with the Mountain Hemlock bioclimatic subzone.

 Maintaining and enhancing visual quality:

-As discussed earlier, separate silvicultural systems and will be identified for the two major forested Biogeoclimatic Zones found in the Cheakamus Community Forest: Coastal Western Hemlockand Mountain Hemlock.
-In addition, separate silvicultural activities and systems will be identified for two broad age based groups: Old + Mature and Young (second growth).
-Generally, final harvest activities would be limited to Old and Mature stands.
-In all Biogeoclimatic zones, Old will be considered to be over 250 years while Maturewill be considered to be over 100 years within the Coastal Western Hemlock zone and 150 years in the Mountain Hemlock zone.
+As discussed earlier, separate silvicultural systems were identified for the two major forested Biogeoclimatic Zones found in the Cheakamus Community Forest: Coastal Western Hemlock and Mountain Hemlock.
+In addition, separate silvicultural activities and systems were identified for two broad age based groups: Old + Mature and Young (second growth).
+In all Biogeoclimatic zones, Old will be considered to be over 250 years while Mature will be considered to be over 100 years within the Coastal Western Hemlock zone and 150 years in the Mountain Hemlock zone.